 The goal is to not see the inside of a courtroom, though.
 Before proceedings begin, both parties work with their legal counsel to set goals they would like to achieve during negotiations and create strategies to achieve that outcome.
 Then, the couple meets to begin the negotiation process, with the collaborative attorneys acting as mediators to keep proceedings civil and productive.
 During this time, the legal teams may bring in unbiased experts to help the couple reach decisions, including

 More couples are choosing to work with collaborative divorce lawyers instead of choosing a traditional divorce.
 The main reason for this is that this path is often much less stressful than traditional divorce.
 Instead of focusing on winning and losing or trying to paint the other as a villain in order to get the best outcome from a judge, collaborating allows both parties to work together to create a mutually beneficial outcome.

-For couples with children, working together means it’s easier to establish personalized visitation and custody agreements while maintaining strong relationships with extended families.
+For couples with children, working together means it’s easier to establish personalized parenting agreements while maintaining strong relationships with extended families.
 Children see that their parents can still work together even when they aren’t living together, which reduces their emotional stress and pain.

 Additionally, choosing to work with a collaborative family law attorney can save thousands of dollars in fees because on average, they are completed in one-fourth the time as a standard divorce.
 Because couples don’t need to worry about court dates and lengthy battles, the process is shorter, thus, saving money in legal fees.

 While working with a collaborative divorce attorney is right for many couples, it’s not the best option for every couple.
 It’s necessary to be honest and realistic about your situation and ask yourself and your spouse difficult questions.
 For example, if you can’t be in the same room together without arguing, or you know that neither party is willing to compromise on certain issues, it may benefit both parties and anyone involved to have a judge determine the settlement.